Empty Homes

 Information for property owners and residents about empty homes and the benefits of bringing them back into use

 Homes that lay empty for a long time are a waste of a scarce resource.
 With record demands for housing and growing social housing waiting lists, more use must be made of the existing housing stock.
-Evidence shows that when empty homes are left unmanaged and unmaintained they become subject to vandalism, social issues and degradation.
-This also negatively impacts on residents and communities.
+Evidence shows that when empty homes are left unmanaged and unmaintained they become subject to vandalism, social issues (including cannabis cultivation) and degradation.
+This also negatively impacts residents and communities.

-We have employed a dedicated Empty Homes Officer to help bring long term properties back into use.
+Our Empty Homes Officer is working to help bring long term empty properties back into use.
 To do this they will work closely with owners, landlords, their representatives and the local community.
 Their aim is to identify and utilise existing housing, reducing the impact of empty homes on neighbouring residents and highlighting the benefits of reuse to vacant property owners.

 If you own an empty property and want some advice, please contact Lorraine Moore on 07729638832 or email lmoore@fenland.gov.uk.